CODE-DE-EO-Lab/community_FORCE/tutorials/datacube.md

 The FORCE Data Cube provides observations of the following sensor types:

-- Landsat 4 Thematic Mapper (TM), Collection 2 (technical facts)
+- Landsat 4 Thematic Mapper (TM), Collection 2 ([technical facts](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-4?qt-science_support_page_related_con=0#qt-science_support_page_related_con))
-- Landsat 5 Thematic Mapper (TM), Collection 2 (technical facts)
+- Landsat 5 Thematic Mapper (TM), Collection 2 ([technical facts](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-5?qt-science_support_page_related_con=0#qt-science_support_page_related_con))
-- Landsat 7 Enhanced Thematic Mapper + (ETM+), Collection 2 (technical facts)
+- Landsat 7 Enhanced Thematic Mapper + (ETM+), Collection 2 ([technical facts](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-7?qt-science_support_page_related_con=0#qt-science_support_page_related_con))
-- Landsat 8 Operational Land Imager (OLI), Collection 2 (technical facts)
+- Landsat 8 Operational Land Imager (OLI), Collection 2 ([technical facts](https://www.usgs.gov/core-science-systems/nli/landsat/landsat-8?qt-science_support_page_related_con=0#qt-science_support_page_related_con))
-- Landsat 9, Operational Land Imager 2 (OLI2)
+- Landsat 9, Operational Land Imager 2 (OLI-2), Collection 2 ([technical facts](https://www.usgs.gov/landsat-missions/landsat-9?qt-science_support_page_related_con=0#qt-science_support_page_related_con))
-- Sentinel-2A MultiSpectral Instrument (MSI, technical facts)
+- Sentinel-2A MultiSpectral Instrument (MSI, [technical facts](https://sentinel.esa.int/web/sentinel/missions/sentinel-2))
-- Sentinel-2B MultiSpectral Instrument (MSI, technical facts)
+- Sentinel-2B MultiSpectral Instrument (MSI, [technical facts](https://sentinel.esa.int/web/sentinel/missions/sentinel-2))

 While Landsat TM/ETM+/OLI data is available at a spatial resolution of 30x30 m per pixel, the resolution of Sentinel-2 A/B imagery is 10x10 m per pixel.

 ## 2.2 Pre-Processing and Analysis Ready Data

 Level-1 data from all sensors provided in the FORCE Data Cube Collection 1 are pre-processed to ARD according to a standardized workflow (Figure 1).

+IMAGE

-Figure 1: FORCE ARD Processing System Workflow (source: Frantz et al.
+*Figure 1: FORCE ARD Processing System Workflow (source: Frantz et al.
-2019, modified).
+2019, modified).*

-This article explains the components of this workflow and the parameters used for pre-processing data in the FORCE Data Cube Collection 1:
+This article explains the components of this workflow and the parameters used for pre-processing data in the FORCE Data Cube Collection 1.

+___

 ### Cloud and cloud shadow detection and masking

 Data in the FORCE Data Cube Collection 1 have undergone a cloud and cloud shadow detection and masking procedure.
 As optical sensors cannot “see through clouds”, this is necessary to avoid spectral artefacts that do not reveal information about the land surface.

-In the FORCE Data Cube Collection 1, pixels detected opaque clouds are represented as no data (confident cloud category in table xxx).
+In the FORCE Data Cube Collection 1, pixels detected as opaque clouds are represented as no data (confident cloud category in table 1).

-Cloud detection was performed by an Fmask algorithm (Zhu et al.
-2012), modified by recent improvements (Frantz et al.
+Cloud detection was performed by an Fmask algorithm ([Zhu & Woodcock 2012](https://doi.org/10.1016/j.rse.2011.10.028)), modified by recent improvements ([Frantz et al. 2015](https://doi.org/10.1109/LGRS.2015.2390673), [Zhu et al. 2015](https://doi.org/10.1016/j.rse.2014.12.014)).

-2015, Zhu et al.
-2015).
-For Sentinel-2, a Cloud Displacement Index was implemented to compensate missing thermal information (such as available in Landsat) employing parallax effects (Frantz et al.
+For Sentinel-2, a Cloud Displacement Index was implemented to compensate missing thermal information (such as available in Landsat) employing parallax effects ([Frantz et al. 2018](https://doi.org/10.1016/j.rse.2018.04.046)).

-2018).
-Parallax effects make use of slightly different image acquisition angles in spectrally adjacent near infrared bands that have an effect on cloud positioning, and are invisible on land surface features (Figure xxx).
+Parallax effects make use of slightly different image acquisition angles in spectrally adjacent near infrared bands that have an effect on cloud positioning, and are invisible on land surface features (*Figure 2*).
- The FORCE cloud detection was rigorously assessed in the Cloud Masking Intercomparison eXercise (CMIX, Skakun et al., in revision).
+ The FORCE cloud detection was rigorously assessed in the Cloud Masking Intercomparison eXercise (CMIX, [Skakun et al. 2022](https://doi.org/10.1016/j.rse.2022.112990)).

+IMAGE

-Figure xxx: Parallax effects for cloud detection in Sentinel-2 imagery After cloud and cloud shadow detection, a buffer mask of 300 m was applied around clouds (90 m around cloud shadow) in order to make sure that hazy transition zones between clouded and non-clouded areas not detected as clouds do not contaminate the image chip.
+*Figure 2: Parallax effects for cloud detection in Sentinel-2 imagery*

+After cloud and cloud shadow detection, a buffer mask of 300 m was applied around clouds (90 m around cloud shadow) in order to make sure that hazy transition zones between clouded and non-clouded areas not detected as clouds do not contaminate the image chip.

-Cloud masking information can be found in the QAI output file [link to following section; Data Output].
+Cloud masking information can be found in the [QAI output file](link to following section; Data Output).

+___

 ### Radiometric correction

-ARD in the FORCE Data Cube Collection 1 have been atmospherically corrected (Frantz et al.
+ARD in the FORCE Data Cube Collection 1 have been atmospherically corrected ([Frantz et al. 2016](https://doi.org/10.1109/TGRS.2016.2530856)).
-2016).
 Atmospheric correction converts top-of-atmosphere reflectance to bottom-of-atmosphere reflectance (or surface reflectance).
-This was achieved through radiative transfer modelling using multiple scattering assumptions and image-based estimation of atmospheric parameters , e.g. aerosol optical depth, as well as water vapor for Sentinel-2).
+This was achieved through radiative transfer modelling using multiple scattering assumptions and image-based estimation of atmospheric parameters, e.g. aerosol optical depth, as well as water vapor for Sentinel-2.
-Auxiliary information on water vapor was used to correct Landsat data (Frantz et al.
+Auxiliary information on water vapor was used to correct Landsat data ([Frantz et al. 2019](https://doi.org/10.3390/rs11030257)).
-2019).

 The 1 arc-second Copernicus Digital Elevation Model was used to adjust path lengths in the atmospheric correction.
-FORCE’s atmospheric correction functionalities are described in Frantz 2016 and have been globally validated in the Atmospheric Correction Inter-comparison eXercise (ACIX, Doxani et al.
+FORCE’s atmospheric correction functionalities are described in [Frantz et al. 2016](https://doi.org/10.1109/TGRS.2016.2530856) and have been globally validated in the Atmospheric Correction Inter-comparison eXercise (ACIX, [Doxani et al.
-2018) as well in ACIX II (Doxani et al., in preparation).
+2018](https://doi.org/10.3390/rs10020352)) as well in ACIX II (Doxani et al., in preparation).

 The ARD were also corrected for other radiometric phenomena like adjacency, bidirectional reflectance distribution function (BRDF), and topographic effects.
 Adjacency effect correction aims to reduce the background contamination with radiation that does not originate from the observed target.
 BRDF correction aims to normalize the reflectance to a standardized view and sun angle.
 Topographic correction aims at removing illumination effects that are introduced by different solar angles in combination with sloped terrain.
-For the latter, an enhanced C-correction (see Buchner et al.
-2020) with the 1 arc-second Copernicus DEM was used.
+For the latter, an enhanced C-correction (see [Buchner et al. 2020](https://doi.org/10.1016/j.rse.2020.111967)) with the 1 arc-second Copernicus DEM was used.

 ### Co-registration